smri-renzjonathanalib/smri-ea-terraform-template/README.md

 # smri-ea-terraform-template
-Terraform Template by Enterprise And Architecture Devops
+Terraform Standard Template by Enterprise And Architecture Devops